-Clinical facilities used in the program will be conducted at a variety of area health care facilities.
-These include long term care facilities in the Grand Rapids area; Holland Community Hospital; Kent Community Hospital; Velzen Center; hospice and dementia facilities; clinics and doctors' offices.
+Clinical sites used in the program will be at a variety of area health care facilities.
+These include long term care facilities in the Grand Rapids area; Holland Community Hospital; Hackley Hospital; Kent Community Hospital; hospice and dementia facilities; clinics and doctors' offices.
 Observational experiences will be scheduled with various clinical sites in accordance with area of study.
 Classes will be conducted at Grand Rapids Educational Center, which houses the learning laboratory, classrooms, library, faculty and director offices.